aaronmams/jekyll-now/_posts/2017-01-02-Sentiment Analysis with Python 3: Final wrap-up.md

 To update the Sentiment Score let's suppose that I have the Sentiment Score from previous data pulls saved in a .csv that I update every week.
 So now I'm going to:

-1. read in the Sentiment data frame
+1. read in the sentiment data frame
 2. add a row for the new Sentiment Score

 ```python